godot-rust/gdnative-book/src/gdext/intro/coding.md

     base: Base<CharacterController2D>
 }
 ```
 Let's break this down.
 As mentioned early, we need the `#[class]` attribute, but what does it do?
 The attribute allows use to store the inherited functions and values in a field we can use to interact with Godot.
-The derive allows gdext to use the struct and turn it into a Godot `#[class]`.
+The derive allows gdext to use the struct and turn it into a Godot class.
 The `#[class]` attribute allows you to customize the node.
 In this case we made the base `CharacterController2D`.
 The `speed` and `gravity` fields used for a the player.
 You don't need to add them to make a node, but in this case we want them.

 Now let's add some functionality.
 ```rust